pixano/pixano/docs/user/app.md

 From the app home page, you will be greeted with a list of all the Pixano format datasets found in the directory you provided.

-For each dataset, you can see its name, the number of ite;s inside it, and a thumbnail composed from six sample ite;s.
+For each dataset, you can see its name, the number of items inside it, and a thumbnail composed from six sample items.

 You can hover over a dataset name to check the dataset description if it has one.